Damus666/PGL/docs/scene.md

 - image: name of a loaded image
 - flip: `tuple[bool, bool]` where the first bool is x and the second is y
 - tags: `tuple[str]`, read-only
+- name: `str`
 - containers: `list` of containers the entity is in, read-only
 - forward: the `Vec(0, -1)` rotated by the angle
+- alive: `bool` stating whether the entity was destroyed or not

 ## NOTE: